samkellett/cruk/README.md

 Gameplay Instructions
 ====

-Select a level from the menu.
+Select a level from the menu to start.

 Use the arrow keys to control the motion of the player (could use accelerometer on mobile devices)